 Is It Safe to Open a Bank Account in Canada as a Non-Resident?

-When it comes to banking, there are several factors that we consider to determine whether or not a jurisdiction is safe.
+When it comes to banking, there are several factors that we consider to determine whether or not a jurisdiction is safe to bank in.

 These factors include things like government finances, the central bank, the currency, deposit insurance, bank regulation, and many others.

-When we publish our Banking Intelligence Reports (available to GlobalBanks Insiders), our analysts conduct an in-depth analysis of each factor, so you don’t have to.
+When we publish our Banking Intelligence Reports (available to GlobalBanks IQ members), our analysts conduct an in-depth analysis of each factor, so you don’t have to.

 Taking a bird’s-eye view, Canada is generally sound politically, economically, and socially.